 How Can BHRT Help Reduce Visceral Fat

 Stress, hormones, and lifestyle factors all add to visceral fat development.
-Testosterone replacement therapy helps your body fight all the negative 'causes' of this dangerous type of fat.
-It can, along with other lifestyle changes, reduce the visceral fat stored in your abdominal cavity, reducing the risk of heart attacks, diabetes, stroke, and all the other associated risks attached to visceral fat.
+Testosterone replacement therapy can help your body fight many negative 'causes' of this dangerous type of fat.
+Along with other lifestyle changes, it can reduce the visceral fat stored in your abdominal cavity, reducing the risk of heart attacks, diabetes, stroke, and all the other associated risks attached to visceral fat.

-Regular exercise, eating a balanced diet, and avoiding saturated fat will help delay some effects of 'aging.'
+Regular exercise, eating a balanced diet, and avoiding processed foods will help delay some effects of 'aging.'
 However, your hormones will decrease over time, making it much harder to reverse symptoms such as visceral fat.

-Male Excel recommends measuring your hormone levels before any significant symptoms of andropause symptoms develop, but it is never too late to start your journey to optimal hormone health.
+Male Excel recommends measuring your hormone levels before any significant andropause symptoms develop, but it is never too late to start your journey to optimal hormone health.

 Your doctor won't tell you that hormone imbalance is a huge reason for visceral fat development and a whole host of related symptoms.
-They will blame diet, lack of exercise, even saying it's just part of 'old age,' visceral fat is not part of old age, you can do something about it, you can take control of your life and body again with bioidentical hormone replacement therapy.
+They will blame diet, lack of exercise, even saying it's just part of 'old age.'
+Visceral fat is not part of old age, and you can do something about it.
+You can take control of your life and body again with bioidentical hormone replacement therapy.